Stormy weather continues to derail plans for 150 million on the East Coast this Memorial Day

 Severe thunderstorm blasts Myrtle Beach, South Carolina, with strong wind gusts and hail Monday.

-This could bring scattered showers, continuing the trend of possible delays in airport travel.
+An area of low pressure is moving through Southern New England and will bring scattered showers, continuing the trend of possible delays in airport travel.

-The Northeast will not be the only region experiencing unfavorable conditions leading into Memorial Day, with wet weather expected to persist across portions of Texas and Louisiana, bringing another Level 2 out of 5 flash flood risk.
+The Northeast will not be the only region experiencing unfavorable conditions leading into Memorial Day, with wet weather expected to persist across portions of Texas and Louisiana, bringing another Level 2 out of 4 flash flood risk.

 HOW HIGH PRESSURE AND LOW PRESSURE DRIVE THE WEATHER

-"High pressure building in from the west is expected to push moisture farther south and east, bringing warmer temperatures and drier conditions back to millions from the Midwest into New England," the FOX Forecast Center said.
+"High pressure building in from the West is expected to push moisture farther south and east, bringing warmer temperatures and drier conditions back to millions from the Midwest into New England," the FOX Forecast Center said.

 Employees at the Albany International Airport enjoy a group Memorial Day hoilday themed cookout in Colonie N.Y.
 Friday May 25, 2012.